baezortega/baezortega.github.io/_posts/2018-06-03-decomposing-large-vcf-files.md

     ...
     ...

 The first 8 columns in each line (named `CHROM`, `POS`, `ID`, `REF`, `ALT`, `QUAL`, `FILTER`, `INFO`) contain information about the variant in question.
-I tend to call this the 'variant metadata', although it's probably not the most correct name – but I'm too old to change now.
+I tend to call this the 'variant metadata', although it's probably not the most correct name.
+But I'm too old to change now.

 After these 8 columns follows the information about the genotype of the variant in each of the samples; these are numerical values separated by colons (`:`).
 The `FORMAT` column indicates what each of these colon-delimited values mean, which is something that changes depending on the variant calling software.
 In the example above, the `FORMAT` column tells us that the values in the following columns represent, respectively, the genotype (`GT`), the genotype likelihood (`GL`), the goodness of fit (`GOF`), the genotype quality (`GQ`), the number of reads at the variant locus (`NR`) and the number of reads supporting the variant at the variant locus (`NV`).
 This is normally explained somewhere in the header of the VCF file.

 If you want to analyse these variants in, say, R, you would need to read this VCF and decompose it so that you can access the colon-delimited values in the genotype information.
 If your VCF is small (say, less than 1 GB) then you can read it directly into R with the `read.table` function.
-However, my VCFs are rarely small (my personal record is in 50 GB for a single file), which means that directly reading the VCF from R is not an option.
-Even worse, most of the space in the VCF will be taken up by the colon-separated values in the sample genotype columns, and I'm not normally interested in most of these values (I only use the last two in my analyses).
-So I thought, wouldn't it be nice to decompose the VCF _outside_ R (using a faster language) and read only the data that I'm interested in?
+However, my VCFs are rarely small (my personal record is 50 GB for a single file), which means that directly reading the VCF from R is not an option.
+Even worse, most of the space in the VCF is taken up by the colon-separated values in the sample genotype columns, and we are not normally interested in all of these values (I only use two of them).

+So I thought, wouldn't it be nice to decompose the VCF _outside_ R (in a faster language) and import only the data that I'm interested in?

-To do this, I wrote a small Python script ([decompose_vcf.py](https://github.com/baezortega/misc/blob/master/decompose_vcf.py)) which processes a VCF file (with extension `.vcf`), or a gzipped VCF file (with extension `.vcf.gz`) and extracts the variant metadata (first 8 columns), and any other values you need from the genotype data (e.g. `GT`, `GL`, etc.), into separate text files.
-This works regardless of which variant caller you used, because the format of the metadata columns if fixed, whereas the format of the genotype data is specified in the `FORMAT` column.
+To do this, I wrote a small Python script ([__`decompose_vcf.py`__](https://github.com/baezortega/misc/blob/master/decompose_vcf.py)) which processes a VCF file (with `.vcf` extension), or a gzipped VCF file (with `.vcf.gz` extension) and extracts the variant metadata (first 8 columns), and any other values that we need from the genotype data (e.g. `GT`, `GL`, etc.), into separate text files.
+This works regardless of which variant caller was used to make the VCF, because the format of the metadata columns if fixed, whereas the format of the genotype data is specified in the `FORMAT` column.
+(I suspect this was cleverly made on purpose.)

-The script was written for Python 2.7, but it shouldn't be too hard to adapt for Python 3.
+I wrote the script for Python 2.7, but it shouldn't be too hard to adapt for Python 3.
 It requires the Python library `gzip` in order to open gzipped VCF files.

 To know how to use the script, just call it with no arguments: